zhangyinglong/MSWebApp/README.md

 </html>
 ```

-> Tip: Html shoule distinguish in app or pc, when loaded it in `MSWebApp`, if Module download failure, will request server.
+>If Module download failure or lose file, will request from server.

 #### CMS